aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-message-operations/master-email-file-handling-java-aspose-email/_index.md

 ---
-title: "Automate Email Processing: EML to MapiMessage in Java"
+title: "Automate Email Processing with Aspose.Email: Convert EML to MapiMessage in Java"
 description: "Learn how to automate email processing in Java with Aspose.Email – read EML files and convert them to MapiMessage format efficiently."
 date: "2026-03-07"
 weight: 1